Can Never Sleep on an Airplane? Seasoned Travelers Spill 14 Snoozing Secrets

 If you’re someone who is already hypersensitive to your partner’s tossing and turning (and snoring) habit and can hear the ticking of a clock downstairs, being on an airplane and trying to sleep will drive you nuts.
 Not only are you trapped (gulp), but you really can’t politely ask the guy in the next row who snores like a dinosaur to ‘kindly shut up.’
-Instead, Cahall says to go ahead and invest in a pair of noise-cancelling headphones to take the stress out of the situation.
-It’s a personal trick of her’s that works every time.
+Instead, Cahall says to go ahead and invest in a pair of noise-canceling headphones to take the stress out of the situation.
+It’s a personal trick of hers that works every time.
 These new plane upgrades will make your flights luxurious.

 Work out before your flight

 It seems like a no-brainer, but one of the most important keys to slumber success is wearing yourself out pre-flight, so you’re actually tired when you get on the plane.
 Janice Holly Booth, a travel writer and blogger, says fitting in an intense sweat session several hours before your flight can help get your muscles aching.
 “I’ll go for a strenuous hike or bike ride in the morning if I have an overnight flight or even a cross-country flight leaving in the afternoon,” she explains.
 “Your body is going to crave rest badly, and combined with all the other tips given, you’ll be asleep in no time.”